Software

 Source: glockapps.com

 In addition to placement tests, GlockApps offers blacklist monitoring, domain reputation checks, and email configuration analysis.
+Teams can also test inbox placement before campaigns launch to spot problems early.

 Key Features